 At Canon, we operate according to the philosophy of Kyosei - a Japanese word that means 'living and working together for the common good'.
-This philosophy shapes everything we do as a business and underpins our vision for Sustainability in Europe, Middle East and Africa (EMEA), which is to 'grow the positive power of our imaging technology and services'.
+The 'common good' for Canon is defined by the United Nations Sustainable Development Goals (UN SDGs) which provides the framework through which we manage our social and environmental impacts.

 We passionately believe in the benefits that Canon, its people, products and services can bring to our customers and wider society.
-Ensuring we continue to deliver these benefits is critical to our vision.
+Ensuring we continue to deliver these benefits is critical to our Sustainability strategy.
 Information on the progress we are making can be found on our Sustainability webpages.

 Canon Europe Ltd. became a signatory to the UNGC in 2014.
 Subsequently, we have continued to deliver our Sustainability strategy in line with the Ten Principles underpinning the UNGC in the areas of human rights, labour, environment and anti-corruption.
-This is our fifth Communication on Progress, summarising the actions the company has taken to implement these Principles.
+This is our sixth Communication on Progress, summarising the actions the company has taken to implement these Principles.